19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Companions.md

 ## Logistics and Death

 Designate a player to track the companion's abilities and control them mechanically both in and out of combat, while the GM roleplays the companion.
-Companions are treated as a pseudo-PC.

 If a PC dies, they may choose to have the companion become their new PC.